dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered.md

 ## Related Views

 - Refer to the [Decomposition View](module_view_decomposition.md) for a brief uncollapsed description of each module.
-- Refer to the [Allocation Implementation View](allocation_view_implementation.md) to form a better understanding of how the modules represented in this layered view are organized in the development environment file system.
+- Refer to the [Implementation View](allocation_view_implementation.md) to form a better understanding of how the modules represented in this layered view are organized in the development environment file system.
 - Refer to the [Layered View II (Large Scale Structure - Responsability Layers)](module_view_layered_responsability.md) for a layered view on the optics of Domain Large Scale Structure Responsability Layers.

 ## References